nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 6. Should function well offline
 7. Shuld have no unhandled exceptions from incorrect user input
 8. Should work well stand-alone and should not be a plug-in to another software
-9. Should use text files for data storage and not [relational databases] (#relational-databases)
+9. Should use text files for data storage and not [relational databases](#relational-databases)
 10. Should store the data locally in a human editable text file
 11. Should work without requiring an installer, just download jar and run
 12. Should follow the Object-Oriented paradigm<br>